 The Conference National Board – Arts Practice Exam

-What is a marker in the context of graves?
+What does 'mitigation' refer to in the context of grief?

 Next Question